hostvasco/ai-ml-data-engineer-task/README.md

 * `extracted topic(s)`
 * `aligned predefined topic(s)` for each conversation.

----

-## 📦 Deliverables
+## Deliverables

 1.  **Code:** Submit your complete, **well-documented Python code**.
 Your code should be able to run locally independently by a reviewer, so make sure you have instructions on how to do it.
 2.  **Output Data:** Provide the final processed data file containing the conversation, sentiment, and topic information.
 3.  **Brief Explanation:** A short document (e.g., a `README.md` file) explaining your approach, the tools and libraries you used, and any assumptions you made.

----

-## 📈 Future Improvements

-Explain how you’d change this approach with **online topic modeling**, so that we wouldn’t need to start with a list of topics that is manually created by a human.
+4.  **Future Improvements:** Explain how you’d change this approach with **online topic modeling**, so that we wouldn’t need to start with a list of topics that is manually created by a human.